 Caleb Vacchiano of Sacopee Valley wins Gatorade baseball award

 Jun.
-3—Caleb Vacchiano of Sacopee Valley has been named the 2023-24 Gatorade Maine Baseball Player of the Year, the first from the school to receove the honor.
+4—Caleb Vacchiano of Sacopee Valley has been named the 2023-24 Gatorade Maine Baseball Player of the Year, the first from the school to receove the honor.

 Vacchiano, a 5-foot-11, 215-pound senior shortstop and right-handed pitcher, led the Hawks (12-3) to a berth in the Class C South tournament this season, batting .476 with four home runs and 16 RBI with 24 runs scored and an OPS of 1.518.
 He has a 1-0 record on the mound with a 1.31 ERA and 35 strikeouts against just five walks in 26.2 innings pitched.